SECOND MILER GRANT PROGRAM (SMGP) INSTRUCTIONS, GUIDELINES AND PRINCIPLES

 While the grant limit will be on a case-by-case basis it is understood that grants up to $2,500 per year on average would be the norm but that a greater or lesser sum can be approved by the Fellowship’s Executive Committee when deemed appropriate.
 Multi-year funding for any project will be considered as will the occasional larger project.

-- initiatives by 2 or more Area Coordinators/Field Workers or GC members acting together
+- Initiatives by two or more Area Coordinators/Field Workers or General Council members acting together

 - Unique outreach programs

-- organizers of a new regional gathering (max 1st and 2nd year)
+- Organizers of a new regional gathering (only the first and second years)

 Please note that the SMGP cannot respond to emergency situations, there being no “fast-track” procedure.